History of Smarmore Castle

 Legend suggests that the whole Taaffe family moved from Wales (Britain) to Ireland around 1196, in Britain they lived in the area currently known as Taff Vale, during the twelfth century a river in Wales was also called the Taaffe.

 Interestingly, the name Smarmore also has a historical incident behind it, it is named after a European language epic known as Táin Bo Cuailgne (The Cattle Raid of Cooley).
 According to this epic, the area of Smarmore was the place where Cuchulainn arranged a bath of marrow for his gravely wounded warrior friend Cethern.

 While Cuchulainn was defending Ulster at the fort of Ardee from a siege, Cethern was the first one who came to the aid of Cuchulainn and saved him from the enemies.
-After getting the news of the attack on his friend, Cethern rushed to the battlefield in such hurry that he did not even waste time to put on his armor.
+After getting the news of the attack on his friend, Cethern rushed to the battlefield in such a hurry that he did not even waste time putting on his armour.

 It is also said that he was not even properly armed, he attacked the enemies only using an iron spit.
 This unequal fight led to a disaster, very soon Cethern was overpowered by the attackers, gravely injured and left for dead on the battlefield.

 Cuchulainn somehow managed to recover injured Cethern from the battlefield by sending his chariot and immediately arranged for the King’s chief physician to attend to his friend’s wounds.
 Given the nature of the injuries, even Fingin, the King’s physician had very low hopes for Cethern to survive.

 To increase the healing process, Fingin tried a unique and interesting method of a Marrow Bath.
 They slaughtered a large number of cows and extracted their bone marrow to prepare a marrow bath for Cethern.